hultsfredskommun/hultsfredskommun/readme.txt

 AMP by Automatic to get AMP support, style added to follow this theme HK search and filter by Hultsfredskommun to get CSV-ajax-search and search-content-filter (filter is moved from hultsfredskommun-theme).
 Max Mega Menu (by Tom Hemsley) - The theme has support for this plugin with two different themes included (Hultsfreds kommun and Visit Hultsfred), clone one of the themes to make your own style.
+Relevanssi (by Mikko Saari) - Support for search and also ajax search with Relevanssi plugin enabled.

 === Handy tools ===
 Simple Image Size by Rahe to handle thumbnail regeneration when needed.